 Have you ever wanted to go and see a woods covered in a blanket of Snowdrops?
-Well I hadn’t until I spotted it on Instagram!
+Well, I hadn’t until I spotted it on Instagram!
 It looked stunning, and then when I saw it was only 50 minutes from home I booked it in the diary for last weekend, and off we headed.

-Pre 1536 on the land of Welford Park, stood a monastery which was in the care of the monks of Abingdon, until the dissolution of the monasteries in 1536.
+Pre 1536 on the land of Welford Park, stood a monastery which was in the care of the monks of Abingdon until the dissolution of the monasteries in 1536.
 This was the order of King Henry VIII, who then kept it as his own deer hunting lodge.
 Then he granted it to one of his courtiers, Sir Thomas Parry in 1546.
 Since then Welford Park has been passed through the families, until now, and James Puxley and his family live here.

 So what’s all the fuss about?
-Well take a look at this picture, it isn’t something you normally see is it!?
+Well take a look at this picture, it isn’t something you normally see, is it!?

 A full blanket of Snowdrops, covering the floor of the woods.
-Welford Park think that these Snowdrops were planted by the Norman Monks, as they saw Snowdrops as a symbol of purity and the cleansing of the earth after winter.
+Welford Park thinks that these Snowdrops were planted by the Norman Monks, as they saw Snowdrops as a symbol of purity and the cleansing of the earth after winter.
 Also to decorate their Church for the feast of Candlemas, and also for medicinal use.

 They also have opened up a heated tent for you to purchase hot drinks and food from the tearoom.
 We didn’t use this, but we did go to the gift shop and purchase some of their sausages and bacon from their own pigs.
-They tasted really nice, and recommend them.
+They tasted really nice, and we thoroughly recommend them.

 Most of all though, they loved playing ‘Pooh Sticks’ on every bridge we came across!